Mister México 2022

 Mister México 2022 is the third edition of the contest Mister México, held on June 12, in Guadalajara, Jalisco.
-Thirty two candidates from the Republic of Mexico will compete to get the national title.
+Thirty one candidates from the Republic of Mexico will compete to get the national title.

 At the end of the event, Alejandro García crowned his successor Moisés Peñaloza of Tamaulipas as Mister Supranational México 2022.
 Peñaloza represented Mexico at the Mister Supranational 2022 competition held on 16 July in Nowy Sącz, Poland, where he finished as the 3rd runner-up, marking Mexico's second consecutive placement.